Orden Ogan: History

 In 2014, Orden Ogan frontman, Sebastian "Seeb" Levermann founded Greenman Studio, where he now mixes the audio for Orden Ogan.
 Greenman Studio has also mixed for the band Rhapsody of Fire.

-In 2015, Orden Ogan released their fourth studio album, Ravenhead, which peaked at #16 on the German charts, and #56 on the Swiss charts.
+In 2015, Orden Ogan released their fourth studio album, Ravenhead, which peaked at #16 on the German charts and #56 on the Swiss charts.

-Orden Ogan released their fifth studio album, Gunmen on 7 July 2017.
+Orden Ogan released their fifth studio album, Gunmen, on 7 July 2017.
 On 19 May 2017, Orden Ogan posted the music video for their fifth album's first single, Gunman, to YouTube.

 The band confirmed on 16 October 2019 that they had hired Steven Wussow (ex-Xandria) as the new bass player.

 The band's sixth studio album Final Days, was announced on 6 December 2019 and was originally set to be released on 28 August 2020, but was later postponed to 12 March 2021 due to the COVID-19 pandemic.
 The first single off of the album, "In the Dawn of the AI", was released on 24 July 2020 along with a music video.
 The second single, "Heart of the Android", was released on 4 December 2020.
 The album was released in March, reaching number 3 on the German charts.

-On October 21, 2022, the band released their seventh studio album Final Days (Orden Ogan and Friends).
+On 21 October 2022, the band released their seventh studio album Final Days (Orden Ogan and Friends).
 The album is a tribute to their previous album Final Days and features the same songs, but with guest vocalists from other bands.
 In addition to these songs, the album also features the song December, which was originally intended to be released with the original Final Days album.
-The subject matter for December regarded a killer virus that kills most of humanity, was deemed to be too sensitive to include during the original release of Final Days due to the ongoing COVID-19 pandemic, and was therefore omitted from the original album out of respect for those affected.
+The subject matter for December regarded a killer virus that kills most of humanity, but was deemed to be too sensitive to include during the original release of Final Days due to the ongoing COVID-19 pandemic, and was therefore omitted from the original album out of respect for those affected.
 The new song was also released with a YouTube music video on AFM Records' YouTube channel.